evidencefrank/design-patterns/README.md

 # design-patterns
-This repository contains code examples of common design patterns.
+This repository contains code examples (PHP) of common design patterns.
 I learnt about these design patterns through the laracasts video tutorials.